 But that’s what he was now, wasn’t he?

 She kept her breathing long and slow, but she was fairly certain he knew she was awake.
-Except for the stroking of her hair, he said nothing.
-It touched her at the same time as it panged her; he remembered that sometimes she was best left to collect her thoughts by herself.
+Except for the occasional stroking of her hair, he said nothing.
+It touched her at the same time as it pained her; he remembered that sometimes she was best left to collect her thoughts by herself.
 That he was demonstrating such tenderness now made her feel lesser inside, like she was a spoiled child turning her nose up at a thoughtful gift.

 But the mixed feelings about their relationship remained.